Nilstrieb/miri/CONTRIBUTING.md

 you add new tests or change how miri presents certain output.

-Note that when you also use `MIRIFLAGS` to change optimizations and similar, the ui output will change in unexpected ways, so we ignore that output for now.
-In order to still be able to run the other checks, use `MIRI_SKIP_UI_CHECKS=1 ./miri test`.
+Note that when you also use `MIRIFLAGS` to change optimizations and similar, the ui output will change in unexpected ways.
+In order to still be able to run the other checks while ignoring the ui output, use `MIRI_SKIP_UI_CHECKS=1 ./miri test`.

 ### Testing `cargo miri`